lubuntu-team/manual/source/3/3.2/3.2.14/shortcut_keys.rst

 Chapter 3.2.14 Shortcut keys
 ============================

-Shortcut keys is a program that manages the global hotkeys or keyboard shortcuts for Lubuntu.
+Shortcut keys is the program that manages the global hotkeys or keyboard shortcuts for Lubuntu.

 .. note::
     The keyboard shortcuts are also managed by Openbox.
 Refer to Appendix F for more detail.